Visiting a pumpkin patch is a great family experience for fall.

 Remlinger Farms

-The Family Fun Park has lots of rides, including a half-sided steam train, kid-sized roller coaster, Ferris wheel, miniature Model Ts, pedal cars and a carousel.
+The Family Fun Park has many rides, including a half-sided steam train, kid-sized roller coaster, Ferris wheel, miniature Model Ts, pedal cars and a carousel, a zip line and more.
 Check the website for hours.
-Interested in a pony ride, see website for restrictions and a chance to reserve tickets.
+Interested in a pony ride?
+See the website for restrictions and a chance to reserve tickets.

 425-333-4313